jordanholbrook/jordanholbrook.github.io/_pages/research.md

 Working Papers
 ---
+<a href="/files/add my file">The Returns to Elite Sports Programs: Signaling or Value-Added</a>

+- Jordan Holbrook, University of Houston, Third Year Ph.D.
+Paper

 <a href="/files/add my file">Trade and Wage Rigidity: Accessing the Role of Monetary Policy</a>

 - William Bennett, University of Houston